Medical Assistance in Dying (MAiD)

 Two types of medical assistance in dying are available to Canadians:

-- a physician or nurse practitioner directly administers a substance that causes death; or
+- A physician or nurse practitioner directly administers a substance that causes death.

-There are strict guidelines about who is eligible for the MAID service.
+There are strict guidelines about who is eligible for MAiD.
 The patient must:

-- have a severe medical condition that cannot be cured;
+- Have a severe medical condition that can’t be cured.

-- give informed consent after being fully informed of all available options to ease suffering.
+- Give consent after being fully informed of all available options to ease suffering.

 The person’s medical condition must:

-- be causing the patient physical or psychological suffering that cannot be adequately relieved; and
+- Be causing the patient physical or psychological suffering that can’t be adequately relieved.

-- be leading to natural death in the foreseeable future (however, you donotneed to have a terminal condition to be eligible).
+- Be leading to natural death in the foreseeable future (however, it does not have to be a terminal condition).

 There are protections in place to ensure the safety of patients.
 For example, two independent health care practitioners must assess the patient and agree that the person qualifies for the service.

-To apply for the MAID service, the patient must:
+To apply for MAiD, the patient can either:

-- make a written request that says they want to have a medically assisted death.
-The request must be signed and dated, with two witnesses’ signatures.
-(There are provisions to assist people who cannot write).
+Then, the patient must make a written request that says they want to have a medically assisted death.
+The request must be signed and dated, with one (1) witness’s signature.
+There are provisions to assist people who can’t write.

-The patient’s witnesses must be over 18 and they must understand the MAID process.
-They cannot benefit from the death in any way; they cannot be an owner/operator of the care facility if the patient lives in one; and they cannot be directly involved in providing the patient with care.
+The patient’s witness must be over 18 and they must understand the MAID process.
+The witness can’t benefit from the death in any way.
+The witness can’t be an owner/operator of the care facility if the patient lives in one.
+The witness can’t be directly involved in providing the patient with care.